mounir2323/patentmuse-landingPage/images/team/README.md

 3. Use the same background style for visual consistency
 4. Photos should be clear and well-lit
 5. Consider using a professional photographer
+6. Images will be displayed in circular frames (140px diameter)

 ## Placeholder

-Until real photos are added, the images will show a gray placeholder background.
+Until real photos are added, the images will show a gray placeholder background with gradient.